aliasfoxkde/template/README.md

 I'm planning on testing out the repo as is and doing a slight redesign to my other projects to work with it.
-I will be working on an update script that can grab from this repo rather than doing a complete override of files in a project, that way certain files can be excluded if they exist, such as the README.md file, LICENSE and etc.
+I will be working on an update script that can grab from this repo rather than doing a complete override of files in a project, that way certain files can be excluded if they exist, such as the README.md file, LICENSE and etc. With this, the project not only works for creating a new repository, but also can update the files of an existing one.

 Best!